-Terms like “culture” and “empathy” have a lot of meat when brought up in conversation.
-They provide direction, strategy, and the benefits of successful implementation are clear.
-But the tactics of implementing things like developer empathy are not always clear.
+Terms like “culture” and “empathy” carry a lot of meaning in business and developer relations conversations.
+They provide direction and help teams to strategize.
+It’s easy to understand why they are beneficial.
+However, it’s not always clear how to go about implementing things like developer empathy.
 (And at the end of the day, talk is worthless.)
-But there is a way to implement developer empathy into your developer portal without planning for it every step of the way.
+Luckily, we know how to bake developer empathy into your developer portal without planning it every step of the way.

-The outcome of a vendor practicing good developer empathy is that the users of their API or application have the confidence and enthusiasm to use it.
-But while many organizations talk about the need for developer empathy, few are making it a standard part of their developer marketing or developer relations activities.
-Often, developer empathy is implemented in a waterfall approach after the fact (such as a one-time overhaul of documentation and the developer portal).
-The problem with this approach is that the cost is extremely high, and the outcome is out-of-date once it’s been completed.
-The result of being this ineffective is:
+When vendors practice developer empathy, they give developers the confidence (and even desire) to use their APIs or applications.
+But while many organizations talk about the need for developer empathy, few fully implement it within their developer marketing or developer relations activities.
+They often exercise developer empathy in a sort of waterfall approach or even after the fact.
+For example, they might perform a one-time overhaul of unclear product documentation or a lackluster developer portal.
+The problem with this approach is that the cost is extremely high and developer empathy effectively ends with that project.
+The result is ineffective and creates problems such as:

-- Lack of continuity: Some parts of your dev portal and content hit the mark, and other parts are off-putting.
-That lack of continuity does not ensure confidence.
-And it often leaves developers with the notion that the team who implements the portal is scattered.
+- Lack of continuity: While some parts of your developer portal and content hit the mark, others are off-putting.
+This lack of continuity does not ensure confidence.
+It often gives developers the impression that your team is scattered or that you don’t truly prioritize DevRel.

-Ideally, developer empathy is implemented during the standard creation and maintenance of your developer portal.
-This keeps the cost down, and ensures the coverage of your developer empathy strategy is high.
-Your marketing and dev relations team can’t do this alone.
-They need the help of the very persona they are going after.
+Ideally, you should integrate developer empathy into the maintenance and even the creation of your developer portal.
+This helps you keep costs low and developer empathy high.
+But your marketing and developer relations teams can’t do this alone.
+They need help from the very persona they’re targeting in their DevRel strategy.

-The only way to ensure that developer empathy is baked into every aspect of your marketing and developer relations programs is to incorporate the users you are trying to support.
-Practitioner content marketing is the easiest path to do this.
+The only way to ensure that developer empathy is baked into every aspect of your marketing and developer relations programs is to incorporate developers into them.
+And the easiest way to do that is to leverage practitioner content marketing.

-By directly or indirectly bringing your users into the fold, you are able to maintain a touchpoint with the consumers of your developer portal—and they are the only ones who can make it very clear if you are successful or not.
+By bringing your consumers into the fold, you can maintain contact with the people who use your developer portal.
+After all, they are the only ones who can really tell you if your portal is successful or not.

-- Crowd-source validation: Engage practitioners in regular and ongoing reviews of the content you create.
-This includes having them do a sanity check prior to new feature announcements, etc.
+- Practitioners can provide crowd-sourced validation.
+Engage practitioners in regular and ongoing reviews of your content.
+This includes things like having them do a sanity check prior to a new feature announcement.

-Going from what you know you need to do to actually doing it should be the most gratifying aspect of your job.
-Even if it’s not, for your users and your company’s ability to engage and maintain credibility with developers, it’s paramount—and it’s key to the success of any developer program.
+Actually doing what you know you need to do should be one of the most gratifying aspects of your job.
+Even if it’s not, it’s paramount for your users and your company’s ability to engage and maintain credibility with developers.
+It’s also key to the success of any developer program.

-It can seem overwhelming to embrace developer empathy.
-And it might seem like the only approach is periodic project-based updates to your portal’s structure and content.
-But a better way is to have your team focus on strategy, and bring in practitioners who will benefit the most from developer empathy to execute it.
+Embracing developer empathy can seem overwhelming.
+And you might think that the only solution is to make periodic, project-based updates to your portal’s structure and content.
+But it’s better to have your team concentrate on strategy while you bring in practitioners to execute it.
+That way, the people who will benefit most from your focus on developer empathy will be helping you implement it.